dsfaccini/filebundler/README.md

 We currently use tiktoken with the [o200k_base](https://github.com/openai/tiktoken) model to compute token count, but you may a utility like [tokencounter.org](https://tokencounter.org/) to estimate token usage for other models or [openai's tokenizer](https://platform.openai.com/tokenizer) to compare estimates.

 ## Auto-Bundle
 The auto-bundler uses an LLM to suggest you bundles relevant to your query.
-The auto-bundler automatically selects your exported project structure (which you can unselect if you want to).
+Simply choose your desired model from the "Select LLM model" dropdown; the app will automatically infer the correct provider (Anthropic or Gemini) and prompt you for the corresponding API key if needed.
+The auto-bundler automatically selects your exported project structure (which you can unselect if you want).

 The auto-bundler will use your prompt and current selections to suggest bundles.
 The LLM will return a list of likely and probable files that are relevant to your query, and a message and/or code if you asked for it.